jessicacousins/fullstack_vite_webapp/README.md

   - A **search** feature allows users to search for specific blog posts by keywords.
   - **OpenAI Chatbot**: Users can interact with an AI-driven chatbot integrated into the platform, which provides real-time responses to user queries based on OpenAI's GPT model.
 - **Comment Sentiment Analysis**: Every blog comment is automatically analyzed by OpenAI for sentiment (positive, neutral, or negative), with the results displayed in real-time on the Admin Dashboard.
+- **AI-Generated Content**: Users can generate blog post content using OpenAI’s GPT model by providing keywords or prompts.
+The AI-generated content is displayed in the blog editor for further customization before publishing.
+- **AI Moderation**: Comments are automatically moderated by OpenAI’s moderation API.
+Inappropriate or flagged comments are sent to the Admin Dashboard, where moderators can review and take action.

 ### Backend Features